<< Click to Display Table of Contents >> Navigation: Introduction > Docklight Scripting - Overview |

 Docklight Scripting gives you both flexibility and simplicity.
 Within minutes you can build your own automated testing tools and create:

-Docklight Scripting uses the VBScript engine, allowing you to write your tests in a simple, well-known scripting language.
-Docklight's basic functions and features are made available through a small and convenient set of Docklight script commands.
+Docklight Scripting uses the VBScript engine, allowing you to create your tests in a simple and efficient way with a minimum amount of code.
+Docklight's basic functions and features are made available through a small and convenient set of Docklight Script commands.

-TIP: For getting started, have a look at the Docklight modem testing script, which demonstrates the usage of Docklight script commands for an automated modem test.
-A simple demonstration for the TCP/IP capabilities can be found in the TCP client/server sample.
+TIP: To get started, take a look at the Docklight modem testing script, which demonstrates the use of Docklight script commands for an automated modem test.
+For a simple demonstration of the TCP/IP capabilities, see the TCP client/server sample.
+More examples can be found in our Examples and Tutorials section.